Grace Communion International

-Grace Communion International (GCI), formerly named the Radio Church of God and the Worldwide Church of God, is a Christian denomination with 30,000 members in about 550 churches spread across 70 countries.
-The denomination is structured in the episcopal model based in Charlotte, North Carolina, US, and is a member of the National Association of Evangelicals.
+Grace Communion International (GCI), formerly named the Radio Church of God (RCG) and the Worldwide Church of God (WCG), is a Christian denomination based in Charlotte, North Carolina.

+According to the organization's website, the denomination has 30,000 members in 550 churches in 70 countries.
+It is structured in the episcopal model and is a member of the National Association of Evangelicals.